Course Outline

 Module 4: Handling Script Errors for Government

-This module explains how to perform basic error handling in scripts for government applications.
+This module explains how to perform basic error handling in scripts, ensuring robust and reliable script execution for government operations.

 Lessons